For years, Rosemary Kennedy's story was kept secret after her lobotomy was botched, leaving her unable to walk or talk.

 Though John F. Kennedy and Jackie might be the most recognizable members of the family, the Kennedys were famous long before John became president.

-JFK’s father, Joe, was a prominent businessman in Boston and his wife, Rose, was a noted philanthropist and socialite.
+Their father, Joe Kennedy Sr., was a prominent businessman in Boston and his wife, Rose, was a noted philanthropist and socialite.
 Together they had nine children, three of whom went into politics.
 For the most part they lived their lives in the open, almost like America’s version of a royal family.

 But, like every family, they had their secrets.